dedeswim/dedeswim.github.io/content/home/accomplishments/index.md

   certificate_url = ""
   date_start = "2021-05-08"
   date_end = ""
-  description = "For the RobustBench paper.
+  description = "For a preliminary version of the RobustBench paper.
 With a 500$ travel grant prize."

 [[item]]
   organization = "Turin Polytechnic University"